By H. David Crombie, M.D.

 Contemporary doctors and patients must make a historical leap from the miracles of modern medicine to appreciate a time when there were few cures.
 Each doctor, trained as an apprentice in the favorite botanicals of his mentor in materia medica, carried his own apothecary from house to house and dispensed botanicals to relieve symptoms.
 We know now that when the patient turned the corner and got well it was more the result of the human body’s remarkable resilience and reserves than anything attributable to the various plant extracts.
 Dr. E. P. Hunt’s saddlebag, handed down through 200 years, assists in that appreciation.

-Dr. E. P. Hunt’s saddlebag is on view at the Menczer Museum of Medicine and Dentistry, 230 Scarborough Street, Hartford, Connecticut.
-The museum is open Monday to Friday, 9:30 am to 4:30 pm .
-For more information call 860-236-5613.
+Dr. E. P. Hunt’s saddlebag was on view at the Menczer Museum of Medicine and Dentistry, 230 Scarborough Street, Hartford, Connecticut.
+The museum is no longer operating.

 The author is indebted to Diane N. Hernsdorf, Executive Director of the Hartford Medical Society, its library and Menczer Museum of Medicine and Dentistry, for her kind assistance in the preparation of this piece.
 Dr. H. David Crombie is a senior surgeon at Hartford Hospital and immediate past president of the Hartford Medical Society.
 His avocation throughout his career has been the study of regional and medical history.